TickTeam/guide-tt/ticktick_web_app/how_to_delete_your_account.md

 1.Click the avatar on top right corner.

-2.Enter “Settings” > “Account”.
+2.Click “Settings”, and then choose “Account”.

 3.Click “Delete account”.

-Please note deleting account will remove all data from TickTick and therefore, for cautious purpose, you will be asked to enter your password for confirmation.
+Deleting account will remove all data from TickTick.
+Thus for cautious purpose, you will be asked to enter your password for confirmation.
 If you've forgotten your password, you are suggested to reset your password first.